ogu89/Vending-Machine/README.md

 # Vending-Machine

-This project is an assignment from <a href="https://recursionist.io/">Recusion</a>(learning platform for computer science).
+This Web application is an assignment from <a href="https://recursionist.io/">Recursion</a>(learning platform for computer science).

 ### Usage
 Once you enter the number between 1 and 22 corresponding to the desired product, the product photo along with the name and price will be selected.